Skip to content

 Events are batched with a 100 ms debounce windownotify_status_changed() coalesces rapid-fire updates (e.g., volume slider drag, multiple devices reconnecting) into a single SSE push to prevent event storms.

-The Flask app created in web_interface.py is served by Waitress and split across 5 API blueprints plus views/auth routes.
-The route surfaces are grouped by ownership instead of by UI screen so orchestration, Bluetooth, Music Assistant, config, and status concerns can evolve independently.
+The Flask app created in web_interface.py is served by Waitress and split across API blueprints so playback, Bluetooth, MA integration, configuration, and status/diagnostics can evolve independently.

 graph TD